 Demark Pivot Points

-Demark points create a different relationship between the open and close price points, using the number X to calculate support and resistance, and also emphasizes recent price action.
+Demark points create a different relationship between the open and close price points, using the numeral X to calculate support and resistance, and to emphasize recent price action.
 This pivot point was introduced by a trader named Tom Demark.

 • When prices fall beneath support, this could indicate bearish sentiment, and the decline could continue.